evilKevin/pfii-a8/README.md

 The website you develop will serve as a resource for those looking to learn more about the IDE.
 Listed below are some of the factors you may want to consider.
 You are not limited to the factors below, but feel free to use the factors below to help jumpstart your research

 1. History of IDE and share who’s behind the IDE
 2. Keyboard shortcuts
 3. Strengths and weaknesses (SWOT analysis) of IDE compared to others
 4. Popular Plugins

 Feel free to use a HTML/CSS framework such as Zurb foundation, Bootstrap, Boilerplate or skeleton (my favorite) to aide you in developing your site.
 Your site should be visual appealing, coded correctly as well as user friendly.

 This deliverable will require one item:

 - The project folder for your website –- files should be placed in a hierarchal structure.
 Site should be hosted on a team member’s user space on the server and via GitHub pages.

 ---
 ### Tasks

-[x] README.md
+- [x] README.md

-[] Research document -- See above under Requirements
+- [ ] Research document -- See above under Requirements

-[] Planning document -- Google Doc?
+- [ ] Planning document -- Google Doc?

-[] Decide on framework for webpage
+- [ ] Decide on framework for webpage

-[] Make sure everyone can access repositories and knows Git
+- [ ] Make sure everyone can access repositories and knows Git

----

-#### Other

-Something may have broken GitHub-flavored markdown, or at least it's changed and the documentation hasn't updated.
-If it doesn't work, keep trying for a bit, then give up and forget the styling.